yaaminiv/yaaminiv.github.io/_posts/2017-03-01-March-Goals.md

 - Create timeline for target assays: March 31

 #### Miscellaneous
+- In general, be better about updating my Lab Notebook in a timely fashion
 - Plan second Scientist in the Classroom visit: March 31
 - Ask people to join my committee: March 31
 - Write shellfish aquaculture permitting White Paper draft: March 31